tsatria03/CookyCraze/docks/readme.txt

 Required quests occupy their difficulty slot directly, and random quests fill the rest.
 Only one required quest per stat can be active at a time, so if a stat has multiple required tiers only the current one will appear.

 The number of active quests is configurable in quests.table and is capped at 10.
-The game ships with 84 quests: 14 tiered required rank quests covering ranks 5 through 500, and 70 random quests across 14 trackable stats with 5 difficulty tiers each.
+The game ships with a variety of quests spanning both required rank milestones and random objectives across many trackable stats.
 Rerolling a quest replaces only the currently focused quest with a new one of the same difficulty, leaving the rest of your active quests untouched.

 To view your quests, press the Quests button in the main game interface.